Terabee/teraranger/README.md

 This node is publishing on two topics:
 * /teraranger_evo_mini/range: Range message when the sensor is in single-pixel mode
-* /teraranger_evo_mini/ranges: RangeArray (from teraranger_array package) message with 4 ranges when the sensor is in multi-pixel mode
+* /teraranger_evo_mini/ranges: RangeArray (from teraranger_array package) message with multiple ranges when the sensor is in multi-pixel mode

 ## Running the TeraRanger Evo Thermal 33/90
 \